 - Are you concerned about protecting your gear from sharp objects at campsites

-- Or you appreciate all of the benefits that come with using a tarp under your tent.
+- You appreciate all the benefits of using a tarp under your tent.

-There are times when it’s okay not to use a tarp under your tent.
-A tarp isn’t an absolute necessity for camping, but it can sure come in handy.
+Sometimes, it’s okay not to use a tarp under your tent.
+A tarp isn’t necessary for camping, but it can certainly come in handy.

 Here are some conditions when you may not need to use a tarp: